leejoramo/UUCGV/UUCGV ByLaws.md

 12. appointments of ad-hoc teams
 13. communicating with teams
 14. reviewing and approving policies and procedures.
+15. receiving recommendations for agenda items and setting agenda items

 ### Section G: Executive Committee

 The executive committee of the Board shall include the President, Vice President, Treasurer and Past President.
+The Executive Committee shall meet as necessary.
 The Executive Team may make emergency decisions with a vote of three of its members.
 Any emergency decisions will be communicated immediately to the full Board, TLC Leaders and Minister.

 ### Section H: Officer Duties and Responsibilities

 1. **President:**
-	1. The President shall preside at all meetings of the Board and all meetings of the Congregation
+	1. shall preside at all meetings of the Board and all meetings of the Congregation
 	2. represent the Church on all appropriate occasions
 	3. fill vacancies on the Board between Annual Meetings by appointment with the consent of the Board.
 	4. perform such other duties as usually pertain to the office, such as signing legal documents, etc.